Click here for more information about laboratory operations and procedures

 |UCSF Rejection Criteria||Sample not received on ice.
 Not collected in Dark green top tube.|

-Using the information entered in Apex for this patient, complete the busulfan information sheet (e.g. the dose, dose number, infusion start time, infusion stop time and EXACT collection time of each sample).
+Make a copy of the busulfan PK sheet (e.g. containing the dose, dose number, infusion start time, infusion stop time and EXACT collection time of each sample).
 Insert the name and the pager or phone number of the doctor who ordered the busulfan testing in the results reporting box.
 Call the University of Pennsylvania Toxicology Laboratory at 1-215-662-3474 to let them know that we will be sending them busulfan samples.
 Ship the samples on dry ice with the busulfan information sheet to the University of Pennsylvania Toxicology Laboratory.

 |Turn around times||Results available same day by 1300 hours|